bernardoVale/ansible-role-db2/README.md

         url: https://mycompany.com/downloads/db2_10_5.tar.gz
         location: /ansible/files/db2_10.5.tar.gz
         dest: /tmp

  Check how to download DB2 from a remote URL [here](https://github.com/bernardoVale/ansible-role-db2/tree/master/examples/downloading_db2.yml)

  If you have a local copy use this [example](https://github.com/bernardoVale/ansible-role-db2/tree/master/examples/local_db2.yml)

+###DB2_CREATES

+The DB2 tar.gz usually creates a folder named `server`, but there are some binaries that creates different folders, for example DB2 Express C create a folder named `expc`.
+If your tar.gz creates a different folder, change this variable.
+For example:

+    db2_creates: expc

 ###DB2_PACKAGES